-On March 2, 2006, the Partnership completed the IPO of 5,893,866 Class A Units at a price of \$10.00 per unit for aggregate gross proceeds of \$58.9 million before deducting \$3.5 million in underwriting commissions and approximately \$1.8 million in other costs relating to the IPO.
-Of the net proceeds, \$50.6 million was used to repay the acquisition notes issued to each of CFS and Impact in connection with the business acquisitions described under "Investing Activities - Business Acquisitions" on page 9 and the remaining \$3.0 million was retained in the Partnership to fund growth opportunities including the purchase of the Carlyle warehouse facility.
-See "Transactions with Related Parties" on page 12.
+On March 2, 2006, the Partnership completed the IPO of 5,893,866 Class A Units at a price of \$10 per Class A Unit for aggregate gross proceeds of \$58.9 million before deducting \$3.5 million in underwriting commissions and approximately \$1.8 million in other costs relating to the IPO.
+Of the net proceeds, \$50.6 million was used to repay the acquisition notes issued to each of CFS and Impact in connection with the business acquisitions described under "Investing Activities - Business Acquisitions" on page 9 and the remaining \$3.0 million was retained in the Partnership to fund growth opportunities including the purchase of the Carlyle Facility (as defined herein).
+See "Transactions with Related Parties" on page 13.